bnb-chain/bnb-chain.github.io/docs/wallet_api.md

 *We prepared an example for this API, please check out: https://github.com/bnb-chain/js-eth-personal-sign-examples for more detail*

 Like `eth_sign` enable dApp to verify a user has control over an ethereum address by signing an arbitrary message.
-We provide this method for dApp developers to request the signature of arbitrary messages for Beacon Chain (BC) and BNB Smart Chain (BSC).
+We provide this method for dApp developers to request the signature of arbitrary messages for BNB Beacon Chain (BC) and BNB Smart Chain (BSC).

-If `address` parameter is a Beacon Chain address (start with `bnb` or `tbnb`), we will simply **calculate sha256 hash of the message** and let the user sign the hash with their BNB Beacon Chain address' private key.
-Note: Beacon Chain uses the same elliptic curve (`secp256k1`) as Ethereum.
+If `address` parameter is a BNB Beacon Chain address (start with `bnb` or `tbnb`), we will simply **calculate sha256 hash of the message** and let the user sign the hash with their BNB Beacon Chain address' private key.
+Note: BNB Beacon Chain uses the same elliptic curve (`secp256k1`) as Ethereum.

 If `address` parameter is a BNB Smart Chain address (start with `0x`), the message would be hashed in the same way as with [`eth_sign`](https://eth.wiki/json-rpc/API#eth_sign).

-The returned `publicKey` would be a compressed encoded format (a hex string encoded 33 bytes starting with "0x02", "0x03") for Beacon Chain.
+The returned `publicKey` would be a compressed encoded format (a hex string encoded 33 bytes starting with "0x02", "0x03") for BNB Beacon Chain.
 And uncompressed encoded format (a hex string encoded 65 bytes starting with "0x04").

 The returned `signature` would be bytes encoded in hex string starting with `0x`.
 For BinanceChain, its r,s catenated 64 bytes in total.
 For BNB Smart Chain, like `eth_sign`, its r, s catenated 64 bytes and a recover byte in the end.